Everyone knows that vitamins and nutrition are important for health, and many older adults take a multivitamin.

 Common risk factors for low vitamin B12 levels in older adults include:

 - Low levels of stomach acid.
-This can be due to weakening of the stomach lining, or to medications that reduce stomach acid.
+This can be due to weakening of the stomach lining (also known as “atrophic gastritis”), or to medications that reduce stomach acid.

 - Medications such as metformin (used for diabetes), which interferes with vitamin B12 absorption.

 - Alcoholism, which irritates the stomach and sometimes is linked to a poor diet.

 - Surgeries to remove parts (or all) of the stomach or small intestine.

 - Any problem that causes poor absorption in the stomach or small intestine, such as Crohn’s disease.

 Why Vitamin B12 Deficiency Is Often Missed in Aging Adults